 This position could also be a result of early relationships with a controlling parent or a parent who mistreated us and we come to view other people with a sense of betrayal and retribution.
-This may later get generalised from the original bully or dominated to all other people.
+This may later get generalised from the original person to all other people.

-This concept of “OK-ness” also relates to blame, where we attribute fault to ourselves and others:
+This concept of “OK-ness” relates to blame, where we attribute fault to ourselves and others:

 None of these is a very productive view to take.

 Instead a more positive view is: “It’s no-one’s fault; blame isn’t the issue – what matters is how we go forward and sort things out.”
-(I’m OK and you’re OK – ‘happy’)
+(I’m OK and you’re OK).

-It’s easy to glibly say “Oh yes, I always believe everyone is equal” and we may philosophically believe that.
+It’s easy to glibly say “Oh yes, I always believe everyone is equal” and we may objectively believe that.
 But consider the last time you got angry and blamed someone for something.
-Consider what your judgment of them was.
+Consider how you judged them.
 And your judgment of your own behaviour.
 What could you done differently that would have had a more productive outcome?